alexlundry/PPOL563/Week 3 - EDA/EDA-in-R.md

 How we understand the variation will depend upon whether the variable is categorical or continuous.

-There are two categorical variables in our data: ‘country’ and ‘continent’.
+There are two categorical variables in our data: `country` and `continent`.
 For each, a simple bar chart will tell us a lot:

 ``` r
 ggplot(gapminder_unfiltered, aes(continent)) +